 The COVID-19 lockdowns of 2020 were tough on us all.
-However, they’ve produced an unexpected wave of marriage proposals that have millions of love-struck Brits frantically searching for the perfect ring in 2021.
+However, they’ve produced an unexpected wave of marriage proposals that have millions of love-struck Brits frantically searching for the perfect ring.
+Here’s our roundup of engagement ring statistics for the UK.

-Since the first lockdown of March 2020, Google searches for engagement rings have soared 22% compared to last year.
+Since the first lockdown of March 2020, Google searches for engagement rings soared 22% compared to the year before.
 Numerous jewellers in the UK have reported a distinct increase in engagement ring sales.

 The average amount of money a British individual spends on an engagement ring has gone down by 19% over the past decade.
 A recent survey suggests that the national average for money spent on an engagement ring in the UK sits at £1,865, even though the average cost of an advertised engagement ring is £1,483.